In a nutshell

 Pastéis de Nata

-The origin of Pastéis de Nata goes back to the nuns at the Mosteiro dos Jerónimos, who used egg whites to stiffen their caps and came up with a new pastry using the egg yolks.
-They eventually sold the original recipe to the sugar refinery Fabrica Pastéis de Belém, and to this day, the recipe remains a closely guarded secret.
+The pastries were invented by the nuns in the Mosteiro dos Jerónimos.
+They used a lot of egg white to strengthen their hoods and created a new pastry with the remaining egg yolk – tada: Pastéis de Nata!
+They later sold the original recipe to the sugar refinery Fabrica Pastéis de Belém.

 Apart from Pastéis de Nata, there’s another thing Lisbon has plenty of – and that’s Miradouros.
-Miradouro means viewpoint in Portuguese and with a city of seven hills, there are lots of fantastic viewpoints to check out.
+Miradouro means viewpoint in Portuguese and as a city of seven hills, there are lots of fantastic viewpoints to check out in Lisbon.

 Honestly, we can’t decide which one we like best, so here are our top 5 Miradouros for every occasion: